-- Math 101: Math 101 (fall semesters) is designed to give people with a Math 1b level background and with interest in mathematics a taste of what modern mathematics is all about.
+• Math 101: Math 101 (fall semesters) is designed to give people with a Math 1b level background and with interest in mathematics a taste of what modern mathematics is all about.
 This course can be taken concurrently with Math 21a or 21b or 22a.
 It is not to be taken with Math 23, 25 or 55 (without special permission).
 Math 101 also gives a good background for writing and following mathematical proofs.
 This skill will be needed in any event for most higher level math courses.
-This skill is also taught in Math 22, 23 and Math 25, and in a few other 100 level courses. - Math 102: Math 102 is a special spring semester course taught only in 2019 that will introduce students to theoretical mathematics (much like Math 101) via the work of Leonard Euler.
-It was taught twice before to great acclaim.
-Math 102 also gives a good background for understanding rigorous mathematical arguments and proofs.
+This skill is also taught in Math 22, 23 and Math 25, and in a few other 100 level courses.